What is a credit score?

-Whenever you apply for credit or a loan, whether it be for a car, house or a credit card, your credit score may play a significant role in the approval process.
+Whenever you apply for credit or a loan, whether it be for a car, a house or a credit card, your credit score can play a significant role in the approval process.

 If you’re struggling financially, wanting to improve your credit score doesn’t necessarily prevent you from seeking assistance.
 There could be options for you if you need a little extra cash flow and want to get a credit card or loan while your credit score is low, as long as you’re prepared to show that you can meet the conditions of that loan or card.

 How to repair your credit score